 At first glance, the Henry Mare’s Leg doesn’t look capable of being at all accurate.
 It is kind of awkward to hold since you can’t shoulder it.
 In fact, you feel like you’re going to knock your own teeth out just before pulling the trigger for the first time.
 Surprisingly, upon that first shot from about 50 yards away I heard the beautiful ping of the round hitting steel on the Target Solutions USA silhouette.

-Shooting the mare’s leg was one of the most entertaining and overall fun shooting experiences I have ever had at the range.
+Shooting the mare’s leg was one of the most entertaining shooting experiences I have ever had at the range.
 The only thing comparable is lighting up a huge pile of Sonic Boom exploding targets with a full auto AR-15.
 I think the Mare’s Leg is still more fun to shoot though.
 Throwing that lever as fast as possible and hearing the sounds of the next round being chambered just puts a giant smile on my face.
 The Henry Mare’s Leg pistol is just an all-around fun and exciting gun to shoot.
 It would really make a great addition to any collection.

 For more information, visit henryusa.com.